Houston Integrative Medicine

 Second, we believe in natural healing.
 The body has an innate ability to heal itself, we simply assist you on your journey towards wellness.
 While western medication is effective at treating many illnesses, it can also act as a double-edged sword; the chemicals in pills and other drugs can have many potentially harmful side effects.
 Our doctors take a comprehensive look at your medical concerns and prescribe the healthiest solution that is individualized for your needs.

 Third, the Center for Primary Care and Integrative Medicine seeks to reduce the increasingly prevalent abuse of narcotics.
-The United States consumes 60% of the world's narcotics and 99% of global Norco, and these are increasingly prescribed unnecessarily.
+The United States consumes 60% of the world's narcotics, 99% of global Norco, 80% of the world's morphine going to North Americal and Europe in 2021, and these are increasingly prescribed unnecessarily.
 This has adverse effects on the patient's body.
 More than 96,000 Americans and 4500 Texans died of drug overdoses in 2020 per CDC data.
 We should reduce their use as much as possible without compromising pain control.
 Today, more and more people are turning to natural methods of healing.
 The Center for Primary Care and Integrative Medicine incorporates the best of conventional and alternative medicine to provide the highest quality of care possible.

 While preventing chronic disease has been our main focus of practice, we emphasize the importance of helping patients who already suffer from a variety of chronic diseases actively recover.
 In addition to regular cardiopulmonary rehab, we offer Taichi, massage, and acupuncture to help patients from a variety of chronic conditions, e.g., chronic Congestive Heart Failure, COPD, Parkinson’s disease, etc., improve functional status.
 Studies have shown that acupuncture and Taichi can favorably affect heart rate variability and thus decrease post-myocardial infarct mortality.
 Acupuncture as adjunctive therapy can be used to alleviate chronic stable angina (JAMA intern Med.
 2019;179 (10):1388-1397).
 Taichi-based cardiac rehabilitation was associated with an increase in peak oxygen consumption, a marker of functional capacity, in patients with recent MI.
 Acupuncture has been shown to reduce interleukin-17 (IL-17, inflammation marker) in asthmatic patients and increase 6 minute walking distance and quality of life in COPD patients.
 Recent studies, published in CHEST 2018; 153 (5): 116-1124, has shown that Tai Chi is equivalent to pulmonary rehab in improving functional status in COPD patients.
 Tai chi training has been shown to reduce balance impairments in patients with mild -to-moderate Parkinson’s disease, with additional benefits of improved functional capacity and reduced falls (N Engl J Med 2012;366:511-9).
 Preliminary study has shown that Scalp acupuncture effectively slows down disease progress in Parkinson’s disease patients and improve quality of life.